wireless-broadband-alliance/wba-openroaming-portal/docs/APIGUI.md

     - This content is specifically designed for use in the public Android Turnstile functionality.
     - Includes placeholder elements for Android-specific app setup.

+## Setting

+- **Public Settings Configuration**
+    - Returns public values from the Setting entity and environment variables.
+    - Data is categorized by platform and provider.

 ## Profile Configuration

 - **Retrieves profile configuration for Android/iOS including the following data**
     - User Radius Profile Data.
     - Encrypted Radius Password with RSA
-    - Another important settings for a profile generation (Domain Name, Operator Name, Radius TLS Name, etc...)
+    - Other important settings for a profile generation (Domain Name, Operator Name, Radius TLS Name, etc...)

-## Setting

-- **Public Settings Configuration**
-    - Returns public values from the Setting entity and environment variables.
-    - Data is categorized by platform and provider.

 ## User